Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The feature and syntax are familiar from other popular modern languages.

-• The expansion of x= to x=x is in fact a trivial feature and inherently significantly less complex than *arg and **kwarg expansion.
+• The expansion of x= to x=x is a trivial feature and inherently significantly less complex than the popular *arg and **kwarg expansions.

 • This particular syntactic form has been independently proposed on numerous occasions, indicating that it is the most obvious [1] [2] [6].